cfjedimaster/raymondcamden2018/_posts/2015/10/14/2015-10-14-adding-localization-to-your-ionic-application-with-ibm-bluemix.md

 &lt;button class=&quot;button&quot; ng-click=&quot;setFrench()&quot;&gt;Test French&lt;/button&gt;
 &lt;button class=&quot;button&quot; ng-click=&quot;setEnglish()&quot;&gt;Test English&lt;/button&gt;</code></pre>

 Note how localiztion is done.
 You specify the key (and remember, 'app' is the file name of the translation JSON) and the service will automatically provide the right translation.
-In case your curious, if you provide a key that doesn't exist, you'll get %%KEY_NOT_FOUND%% as the result.
+In case your curious, if you provide a key that doesn't exist, you'll get {% raw %}%%KEY_NOT_FOUND%{% endraw %}% as the result.
 That makes it nice and obvious.
 Note I've added three buttons to help me test.
 As I complained about above, angular-translate doesn't actually tell you how to set a language.
 I had to dig around a while to figure it out (and again, @northmccormick helped me out).
 Here is the code for my controller:

 <pre><code class="language-javascript">.controller('Main', function($scope, locale) {